 Methodology

-After prioritizing the measures to investigate, the study focused on estimating the effective useful life (EUL) of ASHPs, DHPS, HPWHs, CACs, and gas furnaces used in residential applications, as well as wall and ceiling insulation installed in residences.
+After prioritizing the measures to investigate, the study focused on estimating the effective useful life (EUL) of ASHPs, DHPs, HPWHs, CACs, and gas furnaces used in residential applications, wall and ceiling insulation installed in residences, and commercial HVAC equipment.
 Following industry standard practice, we define EUL as the median length of time (in years) that equipment is in operation.
 The EUL, therefore, represents the length of time in which we would expect half of all installed measures to be still operating and the other half to have been replaced due to equipment failure or for any other reason.
-Alternatively, EUL could be defined as the average length of time (in years) that equipment is in operation.
-In practice, the two approaches generally do not differ greatly, however a mean-based EUL is typically at least a little higher than the median-based EUL.
-This is due to the lifetime of equipment being right-skewed—meaning the upward tail of the distribution is considerably longer than the lower tail (which cannot be less than 0).
-In comparison, the median of a distribution is fixed by its position within the distribution, not by its individual value.
-As such, the median lifetime is less impacted by extreme values.

 In this study, the term “failure” is used broadly to mean that the equipment stopped working or was replaced for any reason.
 A non-surviving piece of equipment could have stopped working because of electrical or mechanical failure or could have been replaced because of renovation, storm damage, or preference of the owner.

+Estimating Lifetime

 The estimation of the survival of the equipment and associated measure lifetimes derives from similar concepts related in the health field related to life expectancy.
 The estimates can be derived from two main pieces of information: information from equipment that failed with its age at failure, and the age of equipment that is still functioning.

 Statistically, and in line with industry standard practice, this translates to using a parametric survival analysis approach to estimate the “survival” function of each equipment type.
 The survival function represents the expected distribution of lifetimes of equipment based on a sample of residents who installed the measures through an energy efficiency program operated by UI or Eversource.
 The data necessary to estimate the survival functions, referred to as time-to-event (TTE) data, consist of only two variables: